crux-bphc/DidYouGitIt/data/faqs.md

 ## Who is organising the event?

-The event is being jointly organized by cruX BPHC, ACM BPHC and DevSoc Goa.
+The event is being jointly organized by cruX BPHC, ACM BPHC BPHC and DevSoc Goa.
 Projects are also contributed by SWD BPHC, SmartCampus BPHC and aeroD BPGC